 Having a drivers license, a safe driving record, and being comfortable/confidant driving a car or van (automatic transmission), will be a plus for your application, but is not required.
 Experience is preferred, and anyone comfortable driving their own car will easily be able to drive our van or pickup truck when/if need arises.

 Realistically, potential interns must be capable of sustained physical work outdoors in all weather conditions and temperatures.
 While we are not a huge wholesale operation that relies on a large labor pool of professional speed pickers, we do value efficiency and personal initiative, while also having fun.
 Farm work is more of a lifestyle than a typical 9-5 job, and it comes with a lot of perks even though we work hard.
 We do all the same work as our interns, and interns share in our lives, holidays, and fun events as we go through the year.
 We and our interns host a weekly community potluck that has become one of the events we most look forward to, but is also a bit of work to set up and take down from each week.
 For many people, practicing this kind of farming and living in community is a very satisfying kind of existence.

 OUR THREE INTERN POSITIONS

-Ideally, our three full-season interns will begin at approximately the same time, arriving as a cohort for living and learning purposes.
+Ideally, our full-season interns will begin at approximately the same time, arriving as a cohort for living and learning purposes.
 All of our interns will regularly do and be exposed to all of the types of work mentioned above (with planting, picking, weeding, harvesting, washing, food preservation/canning, and market related activities being the bulk of the work), but we prefer that our interns also take on a few areas of particular focus/interest, and increasing responsibility.
 Fear not, we will train you (or perhaps, you will train us, depending on your prior experience).

 Possible areas of focus include (but are not limited to):